fanhuan/phyloRAD/README.md

 Usage and Examples:
 ---------------
-__Input format__:

-Fasta or fastq.
+__Input__: Fasta or fastq files.
 If there are multiple files for one sample, put them in one folder.
+__Output__: Newick format phylogenetic tree.

 Using __shared-by-all__ reads selection::